znsio/specmatic-documentation/documentation/contract_tests.md

 ---
 ### API Coverage

-After running the tests, Specmatic will print out a tabular report showing which APIs were covered by the tests.

-In addition, it can read the APIs exposed by the application from the actuator module, to indicate in the same report which APIs were not covered by contract tests.
+After executing the tests, Specmatic generates a tabular report that displays which APIs were covered by the tests.
+It can also retrieve the APIs exposed by the application through the actuator module to identify which APIs were *not* covered by contract tests or those that are not *implemented* in the service.

-To get this working:
-1. Turn on the actuator module, and enable the mappings endpoint.
-You can read more about this online.
-2. Set the system property `endpointsAPI` to the mappings endpoint exposed by actuator.
+There are two methods to enable this feature:

+#### 1. Enable the Actuator Mapping Endpoint

+Activate the actuator mapping endpoint in your backend framework.
+Specify the URL of this endpoint as a system property using `endpointsAPI`.
+Specmatic will use this endpoint to retrieve and analyze the available paths and methods exposed by your backend server.

-Look at the sample project below to see this in action.
-Observe the system property, set in the [ContractTest](https://github.com/znsio/specmatic-order-api-java/blob/main/src/test/java/com/store/ContractTest.java) class, and the actuator-related dependency added in `pom.xml`.
+Refer to the sample project below to observe this in action.
+Pay attention to the system property set in the [ContractTest](https://github.com/znsio/specmatic-order-api-java/blob/main/src/test/java/com/store/ContractTest.java) class, as well as the actuator-related dependency included in `pom.xml`.

+#### 2. Use Swagger UI

+Various programming languages and frameworks offer support for Swagger UI.
+For example, in .NET, Swashbuckle automatically generates an OpenAPI specification from controllers and models, making it easier to document, visualize, and interact with APIs directly from a web interface.

+Specmatic will automatically detect and utilize Swagger UI if it is available.
+By default, Specmatic sends a request to `/swagger/v1/swagger.yaml`.
+You can customize the base URL for Swagger UI by configuring the `SWAGGER_UI_BASEURL` system property.
+If this property is not defined, Specmatic will default to using the URL of the System Under Test (SUT) as the base URL.

-The data in the coverage report is written to a file at `build/reports/specmatic/coverage_report.json`, relative to the directory from which Specmatic was executed.
+The data from the coverage report is saved to a file located at `build/reports/specmatic/coverage_report.json`, relative to the directory from which Specmatic was executed.
+It is also accessible in the HTML report generated at `build/reports/specmatic/html/index.html`.

 ---